Art Criticism and writing

 THE ARTS IN POPULAR CULTURE

-Far from being a frivolous or debased alternative to high culture, popular culture is an important site of popular expression, social instruction, and cultural conflict that deserves critical attention.
-This course examines popular culture, including the emergence of mass culture, and its complex intersections with the fine arts from the 19th-century onwards.
-We begin by examining theoretical texts that help us to “read” art and popular culture, including differences between “high” and “low,” and then use these theories to analyze specific forms and artifacts of art and popular culture that range from commercial art to television commercials, photography albums to comic books, “handicrafts” to the fashion industry, and popular music to graffiti.
-Throughout the course, we will consider how the meanings of these forms and artifacts are influenced by the terms of their political, economic, and social contexts and also pay special attention to the ways in which they in turn mediate and produce knowledge about the world.
+This course examines popular culture, including the emergence of mass culture, and its complex intersection with the fine arts from the nineteenth century onward.
+We turn to key theoretical texts to help us to deconstruct these complexities, including differences between “high” and “low,” the gendering of mass culture, modes of consumption, and the commodification of culture.
+We use these theories to analyze specific forms and artifacts of art and popular culture and to consider how their meanings are both influenced by the terms of their political, economic, and social contexts and in turn mediate and produce knowledge about the world.